apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 ## Providing AWS Credentials

 Your environment determines where you provide your AWS credentials.
-You can define your AWS credentials one of three ways:
+You can use either of the following methods to define your AWS credentials:

 - Directly in the S3 storage plugin.
 Note that this method is the least secure, but sufficient for use on a single machine, such as a laptop.
 - In a non-Hadoop environment, you can use the Drill-specific core-site.xml file to provide the AWS credentials.
-- In a Hadoop environment, you can use the existing S3 configuration for Hadoop.
-The AWS credentials should already be defined.
-All you need to do is [configure the S3 storage plugin]({{site.baseurl}}/docs/s3-storage-plugin/#configuring-the-s3-storage-plugin).

 ### Defining Access Keys in the S3 Storage Plugin